FlickaKingsman/FlickaKingsman/README.md

 Here are some ideas to get you started:

+### :technologist: About Me :
+- :lock: A CyberSecurity Lover
+- :computer: A Python Student
+- :cocktail: Oh, and I also love to drink a Vesper Martini.
+Shaken, NOT stirred ;)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...